Emadmasroor/E21-F25/HW/HW8.md

 ## Summary

-**Due Date**: Tue, Oct 28 at midnight
+**Due Date**: Tue, Nov 04 at midnight
 **What to submit**:
 - A PDF file that contains
-  - the completed template from problem 2
+  - the completed exercise from problem 1
-  - the answers to problem 3.
+  - written answers to questions from problem 3
-  - the system of equations for problem 4
+- Code:
-- `GaussianElimination.py` from problem 1
+  - A file containing your function from problem 2
-- The code that you used to solve problem 4.
-**Where to submit**:
+  - A file containing any modified code that you wrote for problem 3 **Where to submit**:
 - Code at [this link](https://moodle.swarthmore.edu/mod/lti/view.php?id=769541)
 - PDF at [this link](https://moodle.swarthmore.edu/mod/lti/view.php?id=769542)

+## (1) LU Decomposition

+Complete the last two pages of the in-class exercise.

+<embed src="LUdecomp.pdf" width="500" height="375"
+ type="application/pdf">

-## (1) Gauss-Seidel Method: an iterative approach to solving $Ax=b$
+## (2) Gauss-Seidel Method: an iterative approach to solving $Ax=b$

 Write a Python function that takes as inputs: